NatalieSequeira/JNTSeniorProjectGit/README.md

 4. Build the project by doing the shortcut ‘Command + b.’
 After the build succeeds you can hit either the play button at the top left of the screen in XCode, or you can do the command ‘Command + r’ to run the app.
 5.A simulator will open with the app running and you’re good to go!

-# Running Due-It!
-(OPTION 2 - On your own device)
-1. A file has been included in both hand-ins on moodle (source code & final executables) called “DueIt.ipa.”
-Download that file and place it somewhere convenient (you will need this to be easily accessible)
-2. Plug your iOS device into you MacBook.
-3. Open an instance of XCode.
-You don’t need to start a new project for this.
-4. In the menu bar of XCode, go to “Window”, and open “Devices and Simulators.”
-Under the “Devices” tab at the top, you should see your device listed.
-Make sure your phone is unlocked before these next steps.
-5. Click the plus symbol at the bottom (on the bottom right side).
-A finder window will open.
-6. Choose the “DueIt.ipa” file from step 1 and the app will be automatically downloaded onto your device.
-7. To view the app properly on your device, you must first trust the developer, since we did not purchase the Apple Developer License.
-To do this, go onto your device, and open your “Settings” app, then go to “General.”
-Scroll down and go to “Device Management.”
-Click on the email associated with the application’s developer, then hit “Trust (place email here).”
-A pop up will occur asking you again if you should trust the developer.
-Hit “Trust” in this pop up.
-8. You are now ready to use the Due-It! on your chosen device.
-Have fun!